davidwyly/rxn/README.md

 See the difference?

 ## Dependency Injection (DI) Service Container
-While most people practice some for of DI, manually instantiating classes with a lot of dependencies can be a pretty big hassle.
-The follow examples should help demonstrate the benefit of automatic dependency injection via service containers.
+While most people practice some for of DI, manually instantiating and injecting classes with a lot of dependencies can be a pretty big hassle.
+The follow examples should help demonstrate the benefit of automatic dependency injection via service containers (and how this plays nicely with the aforementioned controller method injection).

 **BEFORE (manual DI):**
 ```php